-Kitron's CO2 emissions have been calculated in accordance with the "Greenhouse Gas Protocol" published by the World Business Council for Sustainable Development (WBCSD) and World Resources Institute (WRI).
+Kitron's CO2-emissions have been calculated in accordance with the "Greenhouse Gas Protocol" published by the World Business Council for Sustainable Development (WBCSD) and World Resources Institute (WRI).

-The below data on greenhouse gas emissions includes the following sources of CO2 emissions:
+The statistical data on greenhouse gas emissions includes the following sources of CO2 emissions:

-Scope 1 direct emissions: emissions from fuel combustion on-site, transportation using company owned vehicles and on-site generation of electricity, heat or steam.
-All emission factors for Scope 1 emissions are from DEFRA 2018.

-Scope 2 indirect emissions from electricity purchased: emissions from the consumption of electricity and district heating purchased.
-All CO2 emission factors used for electricity are location based and calculated using IEA emission factors.
+- Scope 1 direct emissions: emissions from fuel combustion onsite, transportation using company owned vehicles and on-site generation of electricity, heat or steam. - Scope 2 indirect emissions from electricity purchased: emissions from the consumption of electricity purchased.
+CO2 emission factors used for electricity are location based and calculated using IEA emission factors.